Evaluator Guide · Phase-Aware Reading Order

 Then answer:

-3. What parts would normally require multiple teams?
+3. What parts would normally require multiple teams, and which require independent validation before being treated as complete?

 03